hasinhayder/hydra/README.md

 http://localhost:8000/api/users/{userid}/roles/{role}
 ```

-For example to delete a role with id 3 from the user with id 2, use this endpoint `http://localhost:8000/api/users/2/roles/3`
+For example, to delete a role with id 3 from the user with id 2, use this endpoint `http://localhost:8000/api/users/2/roles/3`

 **API Payload & Response**